 Preparing yourself for the ACCUPLACER by reviewing and taking practice exams can save you significant time and money.
 Ask an Educational Services Center staff member for an ACCUPLACER Sample Test.
 You can also go to http://accuplacerpractice.collegeboard.org for either the Sample Test or a Learn as You Go app which explains the correct answers.
 These study apps are free of charge but you must register with ACCUPLACER.

 In short, it would be in your best interest to give your very best effort when taking these exams.
 Take your time and plan on a minimum of two (2) hours to complete the exams.

 General Education Competencies

-The College has identified three General Education Competencies that all Mesalands Community College graduates will demonstrate upon completion of a degree.
-These competencies represent the most deeply held values of the College and are as follows: Communication: Students will read, write, listen and use verbal skills to organize and communicate information and ideas in personal and group settings.
+The College has identified six General Education Competencies that all Mesalands Community College graduates will demonstrate upon completion of a degree.
+These competencies (Writing, Oral Communication, Information Technology, Critical Thinking, Scientific Reasoning, Mathematical Reasoning) represent the most deeply held values of the College.

-General Education competencies are assessed across all campuses and delivery methods (traditional classroom, Internet, podcast, webcast/DVD/VHS, directed study, etc.) utilizing rubrics.
+General Education Competencies are assessed wherever or however learning occurs, utilizing rubrics.
 Simply put, a rubric is a scoring tool that identifies specific expectations for a task or assignment.
-Rubrics divide the task into its component parts and provide a detailed description of what constitutes an acceptable or unacceptable level of performance for each of those parts.
+Rubrics divide the task into its component parts and provide a detailed description of what constitutes an acceptable or unacceptable level of performance for each of those parts (Stevens and Levi, 2005).